A practical guide to HubSpot AI data sources

 FeatureHubSpot AI (with Data Hub)eesel AI

-Core ApproachPulls external data into the HubSpot system.Connects to your existing knowledge where it lives.
+Core approachSyncs external data into the HubSpot system.Connects to your existing knowledge where it lives.

 Final thoughts

-HubSpot's AI is powerful, especially if your data and workflows live entirely within its platform.
-It's great at using CRM records and logged conversations to offer up useful automations and insights.
+HubSpot's AI is powerful, especially since it is built directly into the platform where your customer workflows live.
+It's excellent at using CRM records and logged conversations to offer up useful automations and insights.

 Give your AI a complete education

-HubSpot is a fantastic CRM, but your AI agent needs more than just CRM data to be truly helpful.
-It needs access to your team's collective brain.
+HubSpot is a fantastic CRM, and your AI agent can be even more helpful when it has access to your team's collective brain.

 eesel AI connects to HubSpot, your help desk, your wiki, and all your other documents in minutes, creating an AI support agent that actually has the full picture.